pandas-dev/pandas/doc/source/io.rst

     Because of this, reading the database table back in does **not** generate a categorical.

+.. _io.sql_datetime_data:

 Datetime data types
 '''''''''''''''''''

 Using SQLAlchemy, :func:`~pandas.DataFrame.to_sql` is capable of writing datetime data that is timezone naive or timezone aware.
-However, the resulting data stored in the database ultimately depends on the corresponding, supported data type for datetime data.
+However, the resulting data stored in the database ultimately depends on the supported data type for datetime data of the database system being used.

+The following table lists supported data types for datetime data for some common databases.
+Other database dialects may have different data types for datetime data.

 ===========   =============================================  ===================
 Database      SQL Datetime Types                             Timezone Support